concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

 1. Primary Actor - Business traveler (or travel arranger)
 1. Secondary Actor - Hotel Supplier
-1. Tertiary Actor - SAP Concur
+1. Tertiary Actor - SAP Concur solutions

 ## <a name="walkthrough"></a>Hotel Search, Reserve, and Cancel Walkthrough

 ### <a name="search"></a> Hotel Search

-1. <a name="#start-shop"></a>Business traveler performs a hotel search.
+1. Business traveler performs a hotel search.
 The criterion for the [Search](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.html) request will be comprised of the input in the search form, and the search radius will be obtained from the travel configuration.

     <a href='./images/general-walkthrough/search-form.png'><img style="max-width:300px" src="./images/general-walkthrough/search-form.png"/></a>
     *Hotel Search*